 For starters, the first thing a reputable breeder will do, without even asking him, is to show you a complete medical history of both the pups and the parents.

-Furthermore, he will offer you an insight into the breed’s traits, as well give you advice on how to properly take care of your puppy, and even give you a feeding schedule with all the needed ingredients for a healthy development of your dog.
+Furthermore, he will offer you an insight into the breed’s traits, as well as give you advice on how to properly take care of your puppy, and even give you a feeding schedule with all the needed ingredients for the healthy development of your dog.

 And finally, he will always be available for your questions regarding the puppy, even after you have already purchased it from him.

 3 Little-known facts about the Irish Terrier puppies